tmzane/nextver/README.md

         print the next minor version
   patch
         print the next patch version
-  current
-        print the current version

 available flags:
-  -debug
-        enable debug logs
+  -p string
+        shorthand for -prefix
   -prefix string
-        consider only prefixed tags. also, will be used to print the result
+        consider only prefixed tags (also, will be used to print the result) -v
+        shorthand for -verbose
+  -verbose
+        print additional information to stderr -version
+        print the app version
 ```

 [ci]: https://github.com/junk1tm/nextver/actions/workflows/go.yml